redcastle-resources/python-repo-template/README.md

 # python-repo-template
-A template Python repository for GTAC programmers
+A template Python repository for GTAC programmers.
+Please provide feedback if you are GTAC Python programmer!

 ## Set up